-Driving around Oahu is really easy thanks to a complete highway system and the ease of access to a rental car, either through a rental company, Turo, or a carshare like Hui Carshare.
+Driving around Oahu is easy thanks to a complete highway system and the ease of access to a rental car, either through a traditional rental car company, Turo, or a carshare like Hui Carshare.
 When I moved to Oahu from the Big Island, what surprised me was how close everything is – you can drive from one end of the island to the other in about an hour without traffic.

 If you decide to rent a car versus taking a bus tour, you can save a lot of money (an average rental is around $40/day on Turo, a bus tour on average costs around $100).
 Also, you have the freedom to go wherever you want, when you want.

 Driving around Oahu’s coast is not only scenic, it’s also fun!
 There are so many places to stop for a bite to eat or a quick dip in the ocean.
 Also, most people in Hawaii drive with aloha, making your driving experience much more enjoyable.

 There are too many popular sites to list in this article, but I’ll recommend my favorite stops to sightsee on Oahu, from Waikiki to North Shore!

 Diamond Head lookout is just a quick drive from Waikiki, and it offers an insane view of the coastline below.

 You can watch people surf from the lookout, or walk down the paved path for access to the sandy beach below.
 Parking can fill up on the weekends, so get there early!

 Distance from Waikiki: 10 minutes